 You might be interested in its performance or still getting used to this idea of cooking.
 It’s a radical shift!
 I get it.
 There’s a few things to know…

 One of the biggest selling points of induction cooktops is that their cooking surfaces do not get hot.
 This means users are safe from burns and clean up is easy as spills don’t burn and harden onto the surface.
 However, many people are surprised to know the cooking surface is hot after use.
 It’s important to know why and what to do about it.

 In the rest of this article I’ll break down the reasons behind this.

 You may have seen the advertisements for induction cooktops where they use a pot or pan that has been cut in half.
+Of course, this is an induction compatible cookware.
 While the cooktop boils water inside the pan on one side, the other half of the cooking surface remains so cool that the ice doesn’t melt much less burn a person who touches it.

 So why then, when you get your induction cooktop set up at home, do your find that the cooktop surface gets hot?